areenberg/MDPSolver/README.md

 Next, create the model object:
 ```
-Model mdl(N, L, discount);
+Model model(N, L, discount);
 ```
 ... and plug it into the solver object
 ```
-modifiedPolicyIteration mpi(mdl, epsilon, useSpan, update, M, SORrelaxation);
+modifiedPolicyIteration mpi(model,epsilon,algorithm,update,parIterLim,SORrelaxation);
 ```

 Note the discount parameter went into the model and not the solver.
+The `parIterLim`-parameter is only relevant if the MPI-algorithm is selected as the optimization algorithm, and `SORrelaxation` is only relevant if SOR-updates are chosen as the value update method.

 An epsilon-optimal policy can now be derived by using the `solve` method:
 ```
 mpi.solve(mdl);
 ```